-The MBA program provides a solid academic foundation for professional careers in management.
+The MBA program seeks to provide a solid academic foundation for professional careers in management.
 The curriculum is particularly strong in international business and focuses on developing the skills and breadth of judgment required of top-level managers and executives in both the private and public sectors.
 Students may select electives that fit their individual needs and interests.
 These may include student exchange programs at foreign institutions.

 The environment within which managers operate will undoubtedly undergo many changes during the coming decades.
 The MBA, therefore, stresses the development of analytical skills and their application to decision-making rather than simply reviewing current practices.

-Classes are held in the evening during the academic semesters and during each of the two summer sessions.
+Classes are held during evening hours during the academic semesters and during each of the two summer sessions.

-Students may pursue their studies on a part-time or full-time basis and may switch their rate of taking classes.
+Students may pursue part-time or full-time studies and may switch their rate of taking classes as they see fit.
 Part-time students may enroll in one 6-credit-hour core module each semester over four semesters.
 Full-time students typically complete their degree requirements in two years.
 Part-time students benefit from integrating their educational experiences with their present employment.
 Depending on the number of courses taken each term, part-time students usually complete the MBA in four to five years.

 Japan-and China-Focused MBAs